keenlycode/gadjet/docs-src/guide/style/bg-color-int/bg-color-int.html.md

 # Interactive background color

-Return CSS string from background, proper text color and interactive color (on hover and press).
-Auto generate `hoverColor` and `activeColor` if not provided.
+Set CSS for background, text and and hovering color.

 ## Preview
 ---